datacommonsorg/website/developer_guide.md

 ## Develop with local Kubernets (Recommended)

-Developing the website with local Kubernetes cluster makes the local app same to production deployment.
+Local Kubernetes cluster has the exact same settings and configurations as the production deployment.
+This is recommended way for development.

 ### Start website in Minikube